Saxenda and Victoza are both prescription medications that contain the same active drug: (liraglutide). But they have different approved uses:

 • severe allergic reactions

 * Saxenda and Victoza both have a boxed warning from the Food and Drug Administration (FDA) for thyroid cancer.
 A boxed warning is the strongest warning the FDA requires.
 It alerts doctors and patients about drug effects that may be dangerous.
-For more information on this boxed warning, see the “Warnings of Saxenda and Victoza” section below.
+For more information on this boxed warning, see the “Precautions for Saxenda and Victoza” section below.

 Saxenda is approved to help with long-term weight loss in people with overweight or obesity.
-Victoza is approved to help improve blood sugar levels in adults with type 2 diabetes.
-It’s also approved to reduce the risk of heart attack, stroke, and death from heart disease in people with both type 2 diabetes and heart disease.
-Both drugs have been found to be effective for the uses they’re approved for.
+Victoza is approved to help manage blood sugar levels in adults with type 2 diabetes.
+It’s also approved to reduce the risk of heart attack, stroke, and death from cardiovascular disease in people with both type 2 diabetes and cardiovascular disease.
+Both drugs have been found to be effective for their approved uses.

-For information about how these drugs performed in clinical studies, see the prescribing information for Saxenda and Victoza.
+For information about how these drugs performed in clinical trials, see the prescribing information for Saxenda and Victoza.

 In clinical guidelines from the American Diabetes Association, Victoza is recommended as a treatment option for people with type 2 diabetes.
 (Clinical guidelines for the treatment of obesity are limited.)